Engineering: origins, methods, context

 This module introduces you to key principles of engineering and design engineering, while helping you to improve your study skills and to develop as an independent and reflective learner.
 You will learn how the broad discipline that is engineering has developed over time, explore current examples of engineering practice, and get a taster of future trends.

 Scientific knowledge and mathematical skills are both essential components of engineering.
 They form a major part of this module and are included and practised throughout, with the engineering topics providing a clear context for their application.

 The module is presented in two parts, each supported by a printed book.
-Your study will be guided from the module website, which includes interactive online activities, practise quizzes and media clips.
+Your study will be guided from the module website, which includes interactive online activities, practice quizzes and media clips.
 You will have opportunities to communicate and work online with other students, and have tutor support throughout the module.

 The first part introduces the scientific and social context within which engineering has developed and is currently practised.
 It explores the nature and purpose of engineering by looking at examples of engineering products and projects, and of engineers at work, and provides an opportunity to think about your own experience and plans for the future.
 The resources needed for engineering are explored.
 These include people skills, sources of information and guidance, scientific models and mathematical techniques, as well as physical resources like materials and energy.

 The mathematical focus of this part is on algebra and mathematical modelling.
 Topics will include:

 There are opportunities to check that you have the basic background knowledge needed to study the module and to fill in any gaps, and plenty of chances to practise applying techniques to engineering problems.